cabaletta/baritone/INSTALL.md

 These instructions apply to Impact 4.3 (and potentially other hacked clients).

+To run Baritone on Vanilla, just follow the instructions in the README (it's `./gradlew runClient`).

 ## An Introduction
 There are some basic steps to getting Baritone setup with Impact.